August 14, 2025

 Introduction and Opening

-• Catherine Verde Hashim (AVAC) presented highlights from Getting PrEP Rollout Right This Time.
-She emphasized that successful scale-up requires adaptive delivery models, strong community engagement, and flexible policy frameworks that can integrate new prevention products.
+• Catherine Verde Hashim (AVAC) presented key highlights from the report Getting PrEP Rollout Right This Time.
+She emphasised that successful scale-up requires adaptive delivery models, strong community engagement, and flexible policy frameworks.

 • Hasina Subedar (National Department of Health, South Africa) shared lessons from South Africa’s rollout of CAB and DVR, stressing the importance of multisectoral engagement and provider preparedness.

-• Patricia Jeckonia (LVCT Health, Kenya) reflected on Kenya’s approach, highlighting stakeholder dialogue and community mobilisation as critical enablers of uptake.
+• Patriciah Jeckonia (LVCT Health, Kenya) reflected on Kenya’s approach, highlighting stakeholder dialogue and community mobilisation as critical enablers for uptake.

-• Natasha Okpara (i2i) and Kamogelo Nunu (SSLN–i2i) outlined practical strategies to support uptake and adherence.
-They underscored the value of community-driven demand creation and the integration of PrEP within broader health systems.
+• Natasha Okpara and Kamo Nunu (SSLN–i2i) outlined practical strategies to support PrEP uptake and adherence in SSA based on a review of evidence from the region.
+They underscored the importance of both individual and service delivery intervention to support effective and persistent use of PrEP, which emphasises person-centred design and choice-based PrEP counselling, strengthens provider training and skills, and the integration of PrEP within broader health systems.

 Discussion and Q&A

-A dynamic discussion, moderated by Wawira Nyagah, invited participant reflections on financing, supply chain readiness, policy harmonisation, and strategies to sustain adherence.
-The exchange reaffirmed the centrality of community voices and the importance of continued cross-country collaboration.
+Following the presentations, a dynamic discussion moderated by Wawira Nyagah invited participants to reflect on crucial topics like financing, supply chain readiness, policy harmonisation, and strategies for sustaining adherence.
+The exchange reaffirmed the central role of community voices and the importance of continued cross-country collaboration.

 Closing remarks